Sluke950/Membean_Bot/README.md

 # Membean Bot
 Fully functional Membean bot that receives frequent updates.
 Simpy copy and paste into the inspector window and off you go!
 Made completely with JavaScript.

-# Version - Current: 2.0 Beta
+# Version - Current: 2.0
 - Version 3 currently in beta
   - New look
   - Creates a log of all new words